V6 engine: 10 to 15 degrees

 Since there is no room in the V between the cylinder banks for an intake system, all the intakes are on one side of the engine, and all the exhausts are on the other side.
 It uses a firing order of 1-5-3-6-2-4 (which is the firing order used by most straight-six engines), rather than the common V6 firing order of 1-2-3-4-5-6 or 1-6-5-4-3-2.

 60 degrees

 A V-angle of 60 degrees is the optimal configuration for V6 engines regarding engine balance.
 When individual crank pins are used for each cylinder (i.e. using a six-throw crankshaft), an even firing interval of 120 degrees can be used.
-This firing interval is a multiple of the 60 degree V-angle, therefore the combustion forces can be balanced through use of the appropriate firing order.
+This firing interval is a multiple of the 60-degree V-angle; therefore, the combustion forces can be balanced through the use of the appropriate firing order.

 The inline-three engine that forms each cylinder bank, however, produces unbalanced rotating and reciprocal forces.
 These forces remain unbalanced in all V6 engines, often leading to the use of a balance shaft to reduce the vibration.